-Administrators who would like a better background understanding on how licensing is installed and used in Bright Cluster Manager can go on to read the rest of this chapter.
+Administrators who would like a better background understanding on how licensing is installed and used in the cluster manager can go on to read the rest of this chapter.

 CMDaemon can run only with an unexpired evaluation or unexpired full license.
-CMDaemon is the engine that runs Bright Cluster Manager, and is what is normally recommended for further configuration of the cluster.
-Basic CMDaemon-based cluster configuration is covered in Chapter 3 of the Administrator Manual.
+CMDaemon is the engine that runs the cluster manager, and is what is normally recommended for further configuration of the cluster.
+Basic CMDaemon-based cluster configuration is covered in Chapter 3 of the Administrator Manual

-Any Bright Cluster Manager installation requires a license file to be present on the head node.
-The license file details the attributes under which a particular Bright Cluster Manager installation has been licensed.
+Any cluster manager installation requires a license file to be present on the head node.
+The license file details the attributes under which a particular cluster manager installation has been licensed.